 The first step is for you to refine your vision of your personalized portrait by asking yourself the following questions: Who will be the subject of the portrait?
 What makes them unique and defines their personality or passions?
 Should it be formal or more casual in clothing and pose?
 Will the subject have any time to pose for a live session, or would photographs be more appropriate?
 Where will the portrait hang, and what dimensions fit that space the best?
 What kind of frame would fit the environment best?
 Do I want Connie to handle the framing, or do I want to take the work to a framer myself.
 How much am I looking to spend?
 Do I require a time-frame for completion?

-You do not have to have all these answers before reaching out to me, but be thinking about them.
+You do not have to have all these answers before reaching out to me for the first time, but be thinking about them.
 I will send you a questionnaire in response.

 After you return your questionnaire, we will have a conversation in person or over the phone.
 This is our time to get to know each other better.
 We will discuss your ideas and develop a plan for your portrait.
 If the subject of the portrait is other than you (the purchaser), then they should be included in the planning stage as well…unless, of course, it’s your dog.

 Please review “Sample Contract” and “Sample Model Release Form,” found in the drop-down list under “Commission a Portrait” in the menu bar of my website, so you will be familiar with the forms involved.
 Based on our discussion, if I decide to take on your request, I will draw up a written agreement and send you a copy.
-If the commission agreement is acceptable to you, and the model (or the legal guardians of the model) accept the terms in the release form, then we will schedule the first sitting.
+If the commission agreement is acceptable to you, and the model (or the legal guardians of the model) accept the terms in the release form, then return all signed paperwork along with a 50% non-refundable deposit.